 Mallorca’s achievements, low-key though they are, shouldn’t be played down.
 But they do pale in comparison to some of the trophies picked up by players who have passed through the club in recent years.

 We’ve had a look at 12 players you probably didn’t realise played for Mallorca once upon a time.

 Samuel Eto’o went on to win three La Liga titles and two Champions League trophies with Barcelona, Serie A and the Champions League with Inter Milan and much more.
 But not many will know the four-time African Player of the Year first started to perform like an elite star during a five-year spell with Mallorca.

 Having initially joined on loan from Real Madrid, the Cameroonian bagged 70 goals in 165 appearances for Mallorca, earning himself a move back to one of La Liga’s big two – this time with Barcelona.
 The rest is history: Eto’o went on to become one of the best strikers in Europe and eventually enjoyed spells in England with Chelsea and Everton.

-After spells in Italy, Turkey and a season with Qatar SC, the 38-year-old has now called time on his 22-year playing career.
+After spells in Italy, Turkey and a season with Qatar SC, the 38-year-old called time on his 22-year playing career in 2019.

 Mallorca appearances: 34

 Ivan Campo is perhaps best known, at least in England, as the bushy-haired defender who left Real Madrid for Bolton Wanderers, spending six years at the Lancashire club.
 But prior to his five-year spell in the Spanish capital, Campo had one season at Mallorca, for whom he scored one goal in 34 appearances.